Mike Dunn (baseball): Colorado Rockies

-On June 19, 2019, the Rockies designated Dunn for assignment.
+In 2019, Dunn pitched to a 5.19 ERA through 27 games to start the season.
+He was placed on the injured list with elbow inflammation on June 6.
+He was activated on June 13 and then allowed four runs on four hits in his first game back on June 14.
+On June 19, the Rockies designated Dunn for assignment.
 He was 1–0 with a 7.13 ERA in 28 games.
-He was released on June 21, 2019.
+He was released on June 21.

 Retirement

 On February 4, 2020, Dunn announced his retirement.
 He retired in order to spend more time with his family.
+Since retiring, Dunn has gone on to serve as an assistant coach with the College of Southern Nevada baseball team.